davidgiga1993/mixing-station-docs/docs/faq.md

 ## Does this app work with my mixer?
 Probably, take a look at the [versions and features](feature-list.md) page.

+## How many app instances can I use?
+This depends on your mixer.
+Some manufacturers / models have a hard limit how many clients can connect at a time.
+Best is to consult the manual of your mixer.

 ## Will this app support mixer XYZ in the future?
 Maybe.
 Adding support for a new mixer is a cost and time-consuming process.
 Due to lack of documentation for a lot of devices, a lot of time is required to fully understand the protocol used by certain mixers and implement it accordingly.